 Country weights may be based on the total market capitalization of companies within each country.
-The calculation of country market capitalization may take into consideration the free float of companies within a country or whether these companies are eligible to be purchased for the particular strategy.
-In addition, to maintain a satisfactory level of diversification, the subadvisor may limit or adjust the exposure to a particular country or region to a maximum proportion of the assets of that vehicle.
-Country weights also may vary due to general day-to-day trading patterns and price movements.
-The weighting of countries will likely vary from their weighting in published international indices.
+The country weights may take into consideration the free float of companies within a country or whether these companies are eligible to be purchased for the particular strategy.
+In addition, to maintain a satisfactory level of diversification, a subadvisor may limit or fix the exposure to a particular country or region to a maximum proportion of the assets of that vehicle.
+Country weights may also vary due to general day-to-day trading patterns and price movements.
+The weighting of countries may vary from their weighting in published international indices.